-- 25 A new regularisation algorithm for 3D tomographic limb sounder retrievals employing second spatial derivatives (based on equations (13), (15)) was developed and implemented.
-The ad-hoc parameters (regularisation weights) of the previous first spatial derivative based approach were replaced with physical quantities retrieved quantity standard deviation and correlation lengths in vertical and horizontal directions.
-Unlike the regularisation weights, these quantities do not require as manual tuning for each retrieval and can be estimated from in situ measurements, model data and theoretical considerations.
-Tests with - 30 synthetic data showed slightly superior performance of the new algorithm, even compared to the old approach with tuned parameters.
-A rather general technique (equation (10)) of adapting the tomographic retrieval for atmospheric regions of high anisotropy and spatial variability was also proposed.
+A new regularisation algorithm for 3-D tomographic limb sounder retrievals employing second spatial derivatives (based on Eqs.
+13, 15) was developed and implemented.
+The ad-hoc parameters (regularisation weights) of the previous first spatial derivative-based approach were replaced with physical quantities - retrieved quantity standard deviation and correlation lengths in vertical and horizontal directions.
+Unlike the regularisation weights, these quantities do not require manual tuning for each retrieval and can be estimated from in situ measurements, model data and theoretical considerations.
+Tests with synthetic data showed a slightly superior performance of the new algorithm, even compared to the old approach with tuned parameters.
+A rather general technique (Eq.
+10) of adapting the tomographic retrieval for atmospheric regions of high anisotropy and spatial variability was also proposed.

-A Delaunay triangulation based approach for retrievals on irregular grids was developed.
-By better adapting the grid to the retrieval geometry and thinning it out in the regions where lack of measurement data limits the resolution, the computation time of a tomographic retrieval was reduced by a total of 50% without significant deterioration of the results.
+A Delaunay-triangulation-based approach for retrievals on irregular grids was developed.
+By better adapting the grid to the retrieval geometry and thinning it out in the regions where a lack of measurement data limits the resolution, the computation time of a tomographic retrieval was reduced by a total of 50 % without significant deterioration of the results.
 Irregular grids can be further employed for efficient tomographic retrievals in non-standard measurement geometries.
 At the time of writing, the methods developed in this paper were already in use to process GLORIA limb sounder data.

-Monte Carlo Diagnostics were newly implemented for a 3D tomographic retrieval allowing for quick and reliable evaluation of measurement quality, identification of reliably resolved volumes and selection of optimal 3D tomography setups.
-Error estimates for retrieved atmospheric quantities can now be calculated at each grid point, while the previous approaches to diagnostics only allowed to do that for a few selected points within similar time frame.
+Monte Carlo diagnostics were newly implemented for a 3-D tomographic retrieval, allowing for quick and reliable evaluation of measurement quality, identification of reliably resolved volumes and selection of optimal 3-D tomography set-ups.
+Error estimates for retrieved atmospheric quantities can now be calculated at each grid point, while the previous approaches to diagnostics only allowed us to do that for a few selected points within a similar time frame.